Home > Temasek Experience > Student Leadership Development@TJC

 The plethora of Personal Development Programmes (PDPs), the equivalent of Co-Curricular Activities (CCAs), enhances College life by immersing students in the building of various skill sets and the development of character and leadership.
 These meaningful experiences through their chosen PDPs are integral to their holistic development.
 Students are challenged to stand for elections to win positions within the executive committee to lead their PDP members to achieve excellence, whether in the performing arts, sports or clubs.

 The Class Committee provides opportunity for many students to develop leadership competencies.
 The Committee includes roles such as the Class Chairperson who assumes overall leadership of the class, the Citizenship Ambassador who co-organises the commemorative days of National Education, and the Eco Champion who drives the environmental efforts and green movement in the College.

 Insight | Outsight: TJC Alumni Leadership Speaker Series

 In this Speaker Series, we welcome our distinguished alumni back to inspire our students in their leadership journeys.
 As our students engage with these established leaders, we hope that they can develop fresh insights as well as outsights.
 Outsight is defined as the ability or capacity to perceive or anticipate external things.
 It enables them to see beyond themselves and beyond their normal frame of reference.
 With outsight, leaders tend to make better decisions because they can see the bigger picture.

-IP ACE Week
+IP ACE Initiatives

 Temasek Leadership Showdown (TLS)